lboom/weather/README.md

 # making requests
 --------------------
-Once the vm is up you can begin to make requests.
+Once the vm is up you can begin to make requests to http://localhost:8080.
 Only GET has been implemented here so an example call would look like:
 ```
 % curl -X GET 'http://localhost:8080/temperature'
 {query_time":"2019-08-01 03:06:29.697813","temperature":79.39}